MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/custom-workflow-activities-workflow-assemblies.md

 ---
-title: "Custom workflow activities (workflow assemblies) (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
+title: "Custom workflow activities (workflow assemblies) (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
 description: "Learn about registration and execution of custom workflow activities in addition to the out-of-box activities provided by Windows Workflow Foundation.
 You can write custom workflow activities in Microsoft Visual C# or Visual Basic .NET code by creating an assembly that contains one or more classes derived from the Windows Workflow FoundationCodeActivity class." ms.custom: "" ms.date: 09/12/2018